 All the necessary real estate acquisitions were completed along with the plans and specifications for the contract.
 The contract to initiate and complete initial construction was awarded on 10 November 2014.
-Physical construction is scheduled to begin in Spring 2015.
-Sandy funds (PL 113-2) totaling \$70.6M have been received to complete initial construction.
+Physical construction began in Apr 15 with completion sched for Apr 16.
+Sandy funds (PL 113-2) totaling \$82.3M have been received to complete initial construction.
 Based on PL 113-2 initial construction will be at 100% Federal with no sponsor payback.